The Psychology of Existential Dread

 Existentialism in psychology focuses on the search for meaning in life and the struggle with its inherent uncertainty.
 This approach explores how people grapple with concepts like freedom, responsibility, and the absence or presence of God, emphasizing their ability to create purpose in the face of life’s apparent absurdity.

 Existential concerns can affect individuals across different age groups, often triggered by major life transitions or crises.
+Experiencing a serious illness, or witnessing a loved one go through one, can prompt deep reflection on life choices, values, and mortality, thus leading to feelings of uncertainty and fear.
 Research indicates that adolescents and young adults (aged 15-25), middle-aged adults (40-60), and older adults (60+) are particularly susceptible to existential anxiety, each facing unique challenges related to their life stage.

 Contemporary Triggers of Existential Dread

 Modern life presents a myriad of challenges that can intensify existential dread, demanding increased attention from the field of psychology.
-These pressing issues often trigger deep-seated fears about the future, challenging your sense of security and purpose.
+These pressing issues often trigger existential dread, challenging your sense of security and purpose.

 Climate Change and Environmental Concerns